 Briana joined Watsi on September 29th, 2013.
 Seven years ago, Briana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Briana's most recent donation traveled 8,800 miles to support Afifi, a 25-year-old electrician from Cambodia, to fund retinal detachment surgery so he can continue working.
+Briana's most recent donation traveled 8,500 miles to support Meshack, a helpful 6-year-old boy from Kenya, to fund clubfoot treatment so he can walk and play.

 Briana has funded healthcare for 84 patients in 9 countries.